 Combo throws can be avoided and even countered except the initiating throw, making it a risky maneuver against experienced players.
 Given the throws blinding speed and easy counter it is crucial to know the frame data for the moves.

-Dead or Alive 5 Basic Moves – Holds
+Basic Moves – Holds

 Holds have a short activation window, and you have to be able to guess whether your opponent’s next strike will be high, low or mid, making them incredibly difficult but if landed properly count as hi-counter and deal a decent chunk of damage.